Genocs/enterprise-containers/README.md

 - Monitoring
 - Application

-## Setup - Overview
+# Setup - Overview

 During this step we are going to setup Kubernetes cluster tackling the following components:

-- Setup private images repository
+- Setup private Docker images repository
-- Setup the cluster
+- Setup the Kuberentes cluster
-- Setup the secrets vault
+- Setup the vault for secrets
-- Setup network infrastructure
-- Secure secrets hiding sensitive data
+- Secure secrets
+- Setup network
 - Setup autoscaler

 ### Monitoring

-The monitoring will be implemented using open source components.
-The implementation will monitor both infrastructure and application side:
+The implementation will monitor both infrastructure and application side.

+The monitoring will be implemented using different approch.
+Some are open source, other don't.

+Open source Components uses in this demo:

 - [Grafana](https://grafana.com/)
 - [Jaeger](https://www.jaegertracing.io/)
 - [Promotheus](https://prometheus.io/)

+***NOTE:***
-The entreprise version require an active subscription or to pay a fee.
+The open source component have the entreprise version.
+It require to have active subscription if you plann to uses them.

 ### Security and Networking

-Security and Networking context will implement all the components that allows to handle routing, to send requests to services throughout a reverse proxy, secure APIs calls using SSL termination.
+Security and Networking context will implement all the components that allows to handle:
+- routing (forward requests to the services throughout a reverse proxy
+- termination (secure APIs calls by SSL or TLS)
+- throttling

 The main components are:

 - Public IP
-- Vnet with Subnet
+- Vnet and Subnet
 - Api Gateway Ingress Controller

 There are various products out of the box that can be used to implement the solution.
 All of them have PROS and CONS.